FunFair (FUN) Trading 12.2% Higher Over Last 7 Days

-FunFair (CURRENCY:FUN) traded down 6.3% against the US dollar during the 1 day period ending at 20:00 PM Eastern on April 20th.
-Over the last week, FunFair has traded up 12.2% against the US dollar.
-One FunFair coin can now be bought for about $0.0471 or 0.00000081 BTC on exchanges.
+FunFair (CURRENCY:FUN) traded down 6.3% against the US dollar during the twenty-four hour period ending at 23:00 PM E.T. on April 24th.
+Over the last seven days, FunFair has traded up 12.2% against the US dollar.
+One FunFair coin can currently be bought for about $0.0471 or 0.00000081 BTC on exchanges.
 FunFair has a market cap of $484.85 million and $47.11 million worth of FunFair was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed over the last day: